Skip to Content

 After successful installation:

-2. Log into the admin panel with the created credentials
+2. Log into the admin panel with the credentials you created

 Possible Problems and Solutions